Managerial economics: Macroeconomics

+Managers study and manage the internal environment of organisations and work for the profitability and long-term operation of the organisation.
+This aspect refers to the study of microeconomics.
+Managerial economics deals with the problems individual organisations face, such as the organisation's main objectives, the demand for its products, the organisation's price and output decisions, available substitutes and giveaways, the supply of inputs and raw materials, the target or potential consumers of its products, etc.

 Microeconomics

 Microeconomics is closely related to Managerial economics through areas such as; consumer demand and supply, opportunity cost, revenue creation and cost minimization.
 Managerial economics inculcates the application of microeconomics application and makes use of economic theories and methods in analyzing a business and its management.
 Moreover, managerial economics combines economic tool and technique to solve the managerial problems.

-Microeconomics also gives indication on the most effective allocation of resources the business has available to it.
+Microeconomics also gives indication on the most effective allocation of resources the business has available.

 These microeconomic theories and considerations are used via managerial economics to make decisions regarding the business.
-By understanding the principles of microeconomics, managers can be well informed to make accurate decisions regarding the form.
+By understanding the principles of microeconomics, managers can be well informed to make accurate decisions regarding the firm.

 An example of managerial economics using microeconomic principles is the decision of a manager to increase the price of the goods being sold.
 A manager should evaluate the price elasticity of the product to equate the respective demand of the product after the price change.